A Timeline of Vermeer's Life - 1641-1652

 MUSIC

-Oct 1, Alessandro Stradella, Italian violinist and composer, was born.
+Oct.
+1, Alessandro Stradella, Italian violinist and composer, is born.

 Antonio Stradivari